 I’ll keep the funds there for a few more days, but if they don’t get invested, I think I’ll just forget about Bulkestate, even though I really like the platform.

-On one hand, it has constant 13% interest rate loans available on the platform.
+On one hand, it has a constant 13% interest rate loans available on the platform.
 The platform is also a good alternative to the Baltics platforms I’m invested in.

 On the other hand, I really don’t like the design of the website, and I don’t know yet too much about them.